One year on, what's next for Brexit? | DW | 30.12.2021

 British Prime Minister Boris Johnson signed the Brexit trade deal just two days before it took effect on January 1

 Food shortages, foreign workers leaving and gas stations running empty.
-Britain certainly had its fair share of setbacks since the Brexit transition period — meant to smooth the UK's departure from the EU — came to an end a year ago.
+Britain certainly had its fair share of setbacks since the Brexit transition period — meant to smooth the UK's departure from the European Union — came to an end a year ago.

-New rules governing EU-UK trade took effect in January 2021, requiring 4-page customs forms for all goods, and health certificates for meat and dairy produce.
+New rules governing EU-UK trade took effect in January 2021, requiring four-page customs forms for all goods and health certificates for meat and dairy products.
 As a result, British exports to the EU fell nearly 15% in the first 10 months of the year, according to the EU's statistics agency Eurostat, while UK agri-food exports dropped by more than a quarter.

 All this happened as the country battled the then-new Delta variant of the coronavirus that sent the UK into its third national lockdown.
 While the government insisted it was impossible to disentangle Brexit from the COVID effect, many economists disagreed.